react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 ---

 This is a guest post by the [React Native Paper](https://reactnativepaper.com/) team.
 If you like this guide, checkout React Native Paper for more!
-In this blog post, we'll show you how to build a real world app using React Navigation v5 with Paper.
+In this blog post, we'll show you how to build a real world app using React Navigation v5 and Paper.

 ## Introduction

 React Navigation v5 is a breakthrough navigation.
 It not only provides a cross-platform native Stack, but also the API was redesigned from the ground up to allow things that were never possible before.
 Thanks to the component based API, all of the configuration is happening inside the **render method**.
 This means, we can access **props**, **state** and **context** and can **dynamically change configuration** for the navigator.

-React Native Paper is a UI component library that implements [MD Guidelines](https://material.io/design/).
+[React Native Paper]((https://reactnativepaper.com/)) is a UI component library that implements [MD Guidelines](https://material.io/design/).
 It allows building beautiful interfaces on Mobile and Web with high quality cross-platform components.
 Furthermore, Paper provides you with a full **theming support**, **accessibility**, **RTL** and it will take care of **platform adaptation**.
 This means you can focus on building apps with ready to use components instead of reimplementing the boring stuff.